phalcon-orphanage/docs/en/api/Phalcon_Db_Result_Pdo.rst

 public  **fetchAll** ([*unknown* $fetchStyle], [*unknown* $fetchArgument], [*unknown* $ctorArgs])

-Returns an array of arrays containing all the records in the result This method is affected by the active fetch flag set using Phalcon\\Db\\Result\\Pdo::setFetchMode
+Returns an array of arrays containing all the records in the result This method is not affected by the active fetch flag set using Phalcon\\Db\\Result\\Pdo::setFetchMode

 .. code-block:: php